sepehr-alipour/Simple_HTML5/README.md

 ## Install Dependencies

-Open a command line terminal and navigate (i.e., "cd") to the directory where you have unzipped the assignment files.
-When you type "dir" (Windows) or "ls" (Linux/macOS) you should see this README.md file, package.json, src/, etc.

-In this directory, install the assignment dependencies using the Node.js Package Manager (npm), which is installed along with node.js.
+In this directory, install the dependencies using the Node.js Package Manager (npm), which is installed along with node.js.
 In your terminal, type the following: